 Factbox-U.S. Supreme Court takes broad view of religious rights in key cases

-(Reuters) - The U.S. Supreme Court on Tuesday issued another important ruling expanding religious rights, siding with two Christian families who challenged a Maine state tuition assistance program that excluded private schools that promote religion.
+(Reuters) - The U.S. Supreme Court on Monday issued another significant ruling broadening religious rights, siding with a Christian former public high school football coach in Washington state who sued after being suspended from his job for refusing to stop leading prayers with players on the field after games.

-The court, especially its conservative bloc, has taken a broad view of religious liberty in numerous cases in recent years.
-Here is a look at some of the cases involving religious rights argued during the current term, which began in October.
+The court, especially its conservative bloc, has taken a wide view of religious liberty in numerous cases in recent years.
+Here is a look at some of the cases involving religious rights decided during its current term, which began in October.

+In the case decided on Monday, the court ruled 6-3 in favor of Joseph Kennedy, who until 2015 served as a part-time assistant football coach in the city of Bremerton.
+The justices rejected the local school district's concerns that in a public school setting Kennedy's prayers and Christian-infused speeches could be seen as coercive to students or a governmental endorsement of a particular religion in violation of the First Amendment's so-called establishment clause.
+The justices overturned a lower court's ruling siding with the school district.

 CARSON V. MAKIN

-In the case decided on Tuesday, the justices authorized expanded public funding of religiously based entities.
-The decision overturned a lower court ruling that had rejected claims by the two Christian families of religious discrimination in violation of the U.S. Constitution, including the First Amendment protection of the free exercise of religion.
-Under the state program, Maine has provided public funds to pay for tuition at private high schools of a family's choice in some sparsely populated areas that lack public secondary schools.
-These schools under the program must be "nonsectarian" and were excluded if they promoted a particular religion and presented material "through the lens of that faith."
+In a 6-3 decision on June 21, the court endorsed more public funding of religious entities as it sided with two Christian families who challenged a Maine tuition assistance program that excluded private religious schools.
+The justices overturned a lower court ruling that had rejected the families' claims of religious discrimination in violation of the U.S. Constitution, including the First Amendment protection of the free exercise of religion.
+Maine's program provides public funds for tuition at private high schools of a family's choice in sparsely populated areas lacking public secondary schools.
+Maine required eligible schools to be "nonsectarian," excluding those promoting a particular religion and presenting material "through the lens of that faith."

 SHURTLEFF V. BOSTON